wlqiu0420/wlqiu0420/README.md

 - **Wenlin Qiu**, Kexin Li, Yiqun Li and Hao Zhang.
 The optimal error analysis of nonuniform L1 method for the variable-exponent subdiffusion model. _Journal of Scientific Computing_,  In Revision.
 - Yiqun Li, Mengmeng Liu and **Wenlin Qiu***.
 Optimal control of variable-exponent subdiffusion, arXiv preprint arXiv:2505.17678v1.
+- Yingwen Guo, Mengmeng Liu, **Wenlin Qiu*** and Xiangcheng Zheng.
+Error estimates for a finite element approximation of a generalized viscoelastic flow model. _Journal of Mathematical Fluid Mechanics_,  In Revision.